SovereignCloudStack/website/_i18n/en/_posts/blog/2024-08-16-flavor-extra-specs-compliance.md

 ```

 Let's quickly look at these results: We passed all compliance checks (some with warnings),
-except for receiving 28 errors on the 15 mandatory and 13 recoemmended flavors.
+except for receiving 28 errors on the 15 mandatory and 13 recommended flavors.

 ## Mandatory flavor properties